Slovenian Castles and Manors – Stone Witnesses of History

 From Roman Fortifications to 20th-Century Military Infrastructure

-Scholarly Foundation and Interdisciplinary Approach
+Scholarly Foundation

 Author: Boštjan Burger